beykyle/jitr/README.md

 The release versions of the package are hosted at [pypi.org/project/jitr/](https://pypi.org/project/jitr/).

 ## description
-A framework for handling parametric reaction models.
+A framework for uncertainty-quantification of nuclear reaction observables using parametric reaction models.

 Solves the radial Bloch-Shrödinger equation in the continuum using the calculable R-Matrix method on a Lagrange-Legendre mesh.
 Fairly fast due to using vectorized operations from [numpy](https://numpy.org/) and just-in-time (JIT) compilation from [`numba`](https://numba.pydata.org/).